-(d) a minimum of three years experience as a registered nurse, of which two years full-time (or equivalent) experience is in the area of practice relevant to the application and one of these years is at an advanced practice level
+(d) a minimum of five years FTE experience as a registered nurse, of which three years full-time (or equivalent) experience is in the area of practice relevant to the application and one of these years is at an advanced practice level

 In addition to these requirements, admission to this course requires the applicant to be a registered nurse in Australia and satisfy the English language proficiency requirements.
 Applicants are also required to nominate a Primary Clinical Supervisor in order to undertake clinical components of this course.

 On-line applications are made directly to the University and assessed by the Sydney Nursing School.
 On-time applications for the March Semester close on 20 February.
 On-time applications for the July Semester close on 30 June.
 Please note that late applications may be accepted.